+Our water comes from the following source(e).

-Source Name Туре WELL # 3, 4 & 5 GROUND WATER
+Source Name Туре

+WELL # 3, 4, 5 GROUND WATER

 Our drinking water is supplied from another water system through a Consecutive Connection (CC).
-To find out more about our drinking water sources and additional chemical sampling results, please
+To find out more about our drinking water sources and additional chemical sampling results, please contact our office at the number provided below.

+sources and additional chemical sampling results, please contact of

-Buyer Name Seller Name CLAY COUNTY PWSD 3 EXCELSIOR SPRINGS PWS
+Buyer Name Seller Name

+CLAY COUNTY PWSD 3 EXCELSIOR SPRINGS PWS